relloyd/halfpipe/demo-svg/configure/README.md

-# How To Configure Halfpipe in 2 mins
+# How To Configure Halfpipe in 2mins

 Here's an animation of the Halfpipe CLI being started in a Docker image using script [`start-halfpipe.sh`](../../start-halfpipe.sh), which is included at the root of this repo.